abhishekumrawal/UIUC-ECE374B-SP23.github.io/_lectures/Lec4.md

 $$\delta(b, 0)=\\{d\\}$$

-Note that not every pairs appear in the above definition.
+Note that not every (state, input symbol) pairs appear in the above definition.
 The missing pairs are implicitly mapped to the empty set $\emptyset$.

 <h4>Closure properties of Regular Languages</h4>